 The teacher presents a book, and asks questions: Who likes robots?
 What do they do?
 Do you know what ET is?
 Do you like clowns?
-Do you know
+Do you know where they live?
+The teacher lets a few pupils answer.

 The teacher says: Open your books on page 1.
 What can you see in the picture?
 Are they friends?
 Pupils give reasons why yes or why not.